Am I secure?

 Property damage isn’t restricted to criminals, unfortunately.
 Natural disasters can threaten your home or business as well.
 For example, during hurricanes and tropical storms that hit southern cities such as New Orleans, Louisiana, security shutters are used to prevent the intense winds from throwing debris into buildings as well as keeping things secure if looters take advantage of the terrible situation.

 You have many tools available to you to keep your home or storefront secure from theft and damage.
 Install tough locks for your security doors.
 Consider purchasing security cameras for both outside and inside your home or store to monitor during those times when you are absent.
-And consider this unique type of barrier that you may not have heard of before for home security and renovation: exterior and interior security window shutters.
+And consider this unique type of barrier that you may not have heard of before for home security and renovation: exterior and interior security window shutters or if that is to much you can try a simple window sensor.
 The video below shows the strength and hardiness of security shutters.

 If you own a business with an exterior storefront, you want your displays and windows to appear pristine and present a professional image to potential customers.
 You may have seen such businesses in shopping malls with wide open entrances or on the street corner with a single door.
 At the end of the day, inventory needs to be protected until the store reopens.
 The best way to protect your entrance (apart from sturdy locks) is to seal the entire entrance behind a security shutter.
 A rolling security shutter installed outside your front doors and windows will guard your goods during nighttime hours and in the midst of a natural disaster.